ChadSexington/Assassination/README.md

   - Fix registration password fields disappearing if there is an error

 **After the above is complete, the project should be usable, but likely buggy (alpha stage)**
+- Add check box at player registration/edit to subscribe to news updates
+  - Will also need to add a news mailer for this, as well as a hook when new news posts are created
 - Make it so that if you screw up the player new/edit form, you don't have to re-upload the photo.
+- Handle when a player not part of the curent round attempts to report a kill
+- When a player is killed, send that player's assignment to the killer.
 - Prettify everything
   - Most admin-facing pages (with the addition of central) were done very quickly, with a focus on functionality over asthetics.
 Need to go back through and get a real theme going.
 - Finish the player profile page.